The Santa Clause 3: The Escape Clause: Critical response

-Erid D. Snider wrote that Allen did The Santa Clause "The first time with enthusiasm, the second time with affection and the third time for a paycheck".
+Eric D. Snider wrote that Allen did The Santa Clause "The first time with enthusiasm, the second time with affection and the third time for a paycheck".
 Kyle Smith wrote, "We're getting a turkey and a ham for the holidays.
 Santa is so dumb he should be demoted to cleaning up after Geoffrey the Giraffe at Toys 'R' Us."
 Manohla Dargis dismissed the film as "Squeaky clean, but you might die of boredom."
 Finally, Mark Kermode described it on BBC Radio 5 Live as "the cinematic equivalent of tertiary syphilis".

 In a more positive review, Variety's Justin Chang said The Santa Clause 3 was "a much cleaner, more streamlined ride than its overstuffed predecessor", adding that "Michael Lembeck directs the action with a surer touch and more consistent tone than he brought to Santa Clause 2, and effortlessly pulls off the pic's sentimental, life-affirming moments without tugging too hard."